mark-ruddy/argon_hash_password/README.md

 # Argon Hash Password
-Helper functions for common argon2 password hashing requirements
+Helper library for managing hashed and salted passwords using argon2

 ### Create a hashed password with salt